Please wait, loading ...

 or meet exceptional circumstances eligibility ...

-This exceptional circumstances category is designed to cover students who may have a serious condition or disability not covered in the impairment categories and have transport needs like those outlined above.
-They must have their medical condition confirmed in writing by a medical practitioner and the report must be provided to the school’s learning support team.
+The exceptional circumstances category is designed to cover a student who may have a serious condition or disability not covered under the NCCD disability categories and has transport needs similar to those outlined in the Travel Capability Rating scale of C, D, E or F. They must have their medical condition confirmed in writing by a medical practitioner and the report must be provided to the school’s learning support team.
 The medical condition could include, but is not limited to, anorexia, cystic fibrosis, broken limbs or recovery from surgery.
 This support would be for a specified period of time, as defined in the medical practitioner’s report.

 be a Queensland resident